 On a personal note, my wife has always had a very good experience dealing with the Verizon reps at our Costco and it’s the only place she’ll visit when she needs to talk to someone about her account.

-She absolutely hates going to the Verizon store as the employees have always blown her off and been quite rude because she had many questions and was not a big spender.
+She absolutely hates going to the Verizon store as the employees have always blown her off and been quite rude because she has a lot of questions BUT was not a big spender.

 A combination they apparently have very little time or patience for.
 Visit here to find all the local authorized retailers in your area.